Men of God in the City of Man, Pt. 5: Epidemic

 Still, it was only a seed.
 An early variant.
 This was going to take some time.

 Jeremiah Johnson, even through Charisma’s reach, remained an unknown.
 And it wasn’t as if everyone were champing at the bit to get dragged again.
 Lord knows enough ‘prophets’ had been pilloried after prophesying against Barack Obama’s presidency not once, but twice.
-Fortunately, something else happened at almost the exact same time: A narrative missionary emerged.
+Fortunately, something else happened at almost the exact same time: A narrative Missionary emerged.
 Someone with a platform large enough to tell everyone what this meant and how they should think about it.

 Lance Wallnau sitting on an oxblood wingback chair in his backyard.
 Source: Lance Wallnau Ministries